beaker/docs/docs/start/interactive.md

 it again later or share it with other folks.

 You can push your image to either [Docker Hub](https://hub.docker.com) or [Beaker Images](https://beaker.org/images).
-If you're unsure of which to use, use Beaker.
-Beaker images are easier to use, can be used in [Beaker Experiments](../concept/experiments) and support fine-grained access control.
+If you're unsure of which to use, use Beaker, as Beaker allows for fine-grained access control.

 To push the image to Beaker, use the `beaker image create` command.
 You'll need to execute this command on the host, not in the interactive session -- which you can stop via the `exit`